-How to Approach 2020 Auction Drafts (Tips & Tricks)
+How to Approach 2022 Salary Cap Drafts (Tips & Tricks)

 They are haphazard and chaotic.
 That’s part of what makes them so much fun.

-Want Christian McCaffrey?
+Want Jonathan Taylor?
 He’s yours...if you’re willing to pay.
 Your ideal draft strategy or roster construction can be brought to life.
 You’re not beholden to a certain draft slot or to the whim of the guy picking in front of you.
 It’s your team and the decisions you make will completely shape your roster, for good or for bad.

 I generally budget 90% of my total cap for my starters.
-This way, I have already accounted for some extra funds to acquire some cheap backups in the later part of the auction.
+This way, I have already accounted for some extra funds to acquire some cheap backups in the latter part of the draft.
 This might seem like a lot to spend on your starters, but these are the guys who are playing week in and week out, so I believe it’s smart to put the vast majority of your resources to that end.
 Also, remember that there will be some starter- and bench-caliber players available on the waiver wire throughout the season.
 This approach to spending can give you a star-studded roster with two first-round players, or up to four from the first two rounds, which would be impossible in a snake draft.

-In most auctions, owners are amped up and ready to spend.
+In most salary cap drafts, owners are amped up and ready to spend.
 Usually, big-name players are nominated first, so there is a sense of urgency when the guys that nobody wants to miss out on are on the board, and you usually don't want to reach the third round of nominations without a stud to anchor your roster.
 The bids come fast and furious and prices are usually inflated.
 How do you know if they’re inflated?
-4for4's Auction Values Cheat Sheet can tell you.
+4for4's Cheat Sheet can tell you.
 The prices give you a maximum suggested bid for all relevant players based on your custom league scoring format, number of teams, and number of starters by position.
 Your goal is to try to get players you like for that price or less.

-When approaching an auction there are three prevailing strategies to consider when bidding on players:
+When approaching a salary cap draft there are three prevailing strategies to consider when bidding on players:

 I've written about Studs and Scrubs before, as it's a favorite among many passionate salary cap drafters.
-This approach is to hit the auction hard at the start, acquiring two to four top players—first- or second-rounders in a traditional draft format–that cost anywhere from 50 to 80 percent of your total budget.
+This approach is to hit the draft hard at the start, acquiring two to four top players—first- or second-rounders in a traditional draft format–that cost anywhere from 50 to 80% of your total budget.
 While you need to trust your prices, don’t be afraid to pay a bit more than MSRP to get a guy you want.

 This is a high-risk, high-reward strategy.
 But if you focus on getting your studs for 70 to 85% of their projected value, you'll be in good shape.